Skip to main content

 BytesAn arbitrary sequence of 8-bit bytes, typically used to represent binary data.

 BoxA container occupying one stack slot, that can be used to store one value of any type.
-Usually used to represent variables.
+Usually used to represent variables and mutable data structures.

-AtomA simple entity uniquely identified by its name, a string.
+AtomA simple entity uniquely identified by its name.
 Can be used to represent identifiers, labels, operation names, tags, and stack markers.

-The first six types listed above are shared with TVM; the remainder are Fift-specific.
+The first seven types listed above are shared with TVM; the remainder are Fift-specific.

 No boolean typeThere is no dedicated Boolean type.
 Instead, booleans are represented as integers: